Codecademy/docs/content/kotlin/concepts/math-methods/terms/acos/acos.md

 in the range [-1, 1].

 The `.acos()` method returns a value of type `double` representing the angle in radians.
-The result is in the range [0, π].
+The result is in the range [0, PI].

 ## Example